THE PLACE WHERE FUTURE LEADERS CONNECT

-- You are likely to be in your early to mid-career, aged between 18 and 35 (on 14th May 2017) and already have examples of when you have demonstrated leadership.
+- You are likely to be in your early to mid-career, aged between 18 and 35 and already have examples of when you have demonstrated leadership.

 - You will need to live in one of our participating countries (Indonesia, Kenya, Mexico, Morocco, Nigeria, Pakistan, Tunisia, and the UK) and be eligible to access a visa to come to the UK.

-- We are looking for emerging leaders who are committed to support the development of their country through policy change, and so encourage those to apply who have good contextual knowledge and strong networks in the country they are based in.
+- We are looking for emerging leaders who are committed to support the development of their country through policy change, and so encourage those who apply who to have a good contextual knowledge and strong networks in the country they are based in.

 - You cannot be currently employed by the British Council or be an immediate family member of a British Council employee.
-(In this case immediate family member is defined as one's spouse, parents, grandparents, children, grandchildren, siblings and immediate in-laws (mother-in-law, father-in-law, brother-in-law and sister-in-law).
+(In this case, an immediate family member is defined as one's spouse, parents, grandparents, children, grandchildren, siblings and immediate in-laws (mother-in-law, father-in-law, brother-in-law, and sister-in-law).
 Adopted children and stepchildren are also counted as immediate family members.)

-You must be able to travel to the UK for the programme of leadership and policy skill development (including a one day conference in Houses of Parliament) between the dates 18th and 27th October 2017 and have a valid passport to do so.
+You must be able to travel to the UK for the programme of leadership and policy skill development (including a one day conference in Houses of Parliament) and have a valid passport to do so.
 If you believe there is any reason you may be denied a visa you may want to consider whether you submit an application, as the British Council is unable to facilitate or guarantee that you will receive a visa.
 Check if you need a visa